-- 4. FISH: Spend one minute writing down all of the different words you associate with fish.
+4. FISH: Spend one minute writing down all of the different words you associate with fish.
 Share your words with your partner(s) and talk about them.
-Together, put the words into different categories. - 5.
-FISH CHAT: Student A is a fish.
+Together, put the words into different categories.

+5. FISH CHAT: Student A is a fish.
 Student B is a fisherman/woman.
 Role play a conversation between the two.
 Change partners often.
 Students A may also talk with each other and "compare notes".
-Students B may do the same. - 6.
-FISHY OPINIONS: Do you agree with these opinions on fish and fishing?
-Talk about them with your partner(s). - a.
+Students B may do likewise.

+6. FISHY OPINIONS: Do you agree with these opinions on fish and fishing?
+Talk about them with your partner(s).

+- a.
 Humans will become extinct if fish become extinct. - b.
 Fish will never disappear.
-There will always be enough fish to feed the world. - c.
+There'll always be enough to feed the world. - c.
 Reports and conferences will not change government actions to help fish. - d.
-Most people think fish will survive and the problem of over-fishing will disappear. - e.
+Most people think fish will somehow survive and the problem will disappear. - e.
 The USA Government is acting criminally in not cutting CO2 emissions. - f.
 In many ways, people are the same as fish. - g.
 Hobby fishing should be banned to help protect fish populations. - h.
-The fishing industry will find new ways to breed enough fish for us to eat. - 7.
-FISH JOKE: What do you call a fish with no 'eyes'?
+The fishing industry will find new ways to breed endangered fish.

+7. FISH JOKE: What do you call a fish with no 'eyes'?
 (See "Answers" section to find out.)